Alumni make all the difference!

 - Support an internship by funding a paid summer civic service experience for Princeton undergraduates

-- Serve as an alumni partner by mentoring a student during their summer internship
+- Serve as an alumni mentor to a student during their summer internship

 - Suggest an internship by connecting us to nonprofit organizations interested in hosting an intern

 - Serve as a regional volunteer by helping to connect interns with resources and events